knative/docs/docs/bookstore/page-0/page-0-intro.md

 ![Bookstore Architecture](images/5.png)

-The bookstore application consists of a few components.
+The bookstore application consists of the following components:

 ### User Interface

 A frontend Next.js application that interacts with these services.
-It is a web page where users can select a book to view its details, ratings, and reviews.
+It is a web page where users can select a book to view its details, ratings and reviews.

 ### Database Service